South Yorkshire Fire & Rescue, Exercise Battle Creek

 About the author

 Emergency Planning AssistantI have been working for South Yorkshire Fire and Rescue since March 2017.
-I work within the Civil Protection Group and my role has the scope of many different resilience aspects including: Business Continuity, Emergency Planning, COMAH, Protective Security, and all Local Resilience Forum work.
+I work within the Resilience, Planning and Contingencies department and my role has the scope of many different resilience aspects including: Business Continuity, Emergency Planning, Control of Major Accident Hazards (COMAH), Protective Security, and all Local Resilience Forum work.
 In 2018 I was shortlisted for the BCI European Awards Newcomer of the Year.